-Identifying and measuring potential hazards in the workplace as part of your risk assessment is crucially important.
+Identifying and measuring potential hazards in the workplace as part of your risk assessment is crucially important and the first of four steps in the Path to Protection.
 With this knowledge, you can be confident that the right health and safety strategy can be put in place and, when required, appropriate Respiratory Protection Equipment (RPE) chosen.

 3M Monitor Badges allow you to monitor the exposure of workers to a large number of common volatile organic substances used in industry.
 Occupational hygiene monitoring will help you to comply with the law and select appropriate Respiratory Protective Equipment for your specific hazard levels.

 3M monitor badges are lightweight and simple to use.
 They are based on the principle of passive diffusion, containing an activated carbon substrate to which a large number of volatile organic substances can adsorb to.
 The badges are worn in the wearer’s breathing zone whilst they carry out their work, to replicate the personal exposure they are exposed to.
 The badges are then sent back to 3M where they are analysed by our experienced scientists, in our dedicated in-house UKAS accredited Occupational Hygiene laboratory.

 Four clear benefits: